Why You Won't Cluck Like A Chicken - How Hypnosis Really Works

 The Question I Always Ask: “Do you ever catch yourself daydreaming?”

-If you’ve ever found yourself lost in thought while driving and suddenly realized you don’t remember the last few miles, congratulations – you’ve experienced hypnosis.
-If you’ve ever been so absorbed in a book or movie that you lost track of time, that’s hypnosis too.
+If you have ever found yourself lost in thought while driving and suddenly realized you do not remember the last few miles, congratulations – you have experienced hypnosis.
+If you have ever been so absorbed in a book or movie that you lost track of time, that is hypnosis too.

 Daydreaming is a natural form of hypnosis.
 Your conscious mind relaxes its grip, and you enter that same alpha or theta brainwave state we use in therapeutic sessions.
 If you can daydream, you can absolutely be hypnotized for therapeutic purposes.

 Some individuals enter trance effortlessly, while others – particularly those with analytical minds who tend to overthink – may benefit from a more tailored approach to accessing hypnosis.
 This is where specialized training and experience become invaluable.
-Having worked with countless clients who initially believed they “couldn’t be hypnotized,” I’ve developed techniques that work effectively with different personality types and thinking styles.
-The key lies in understanding that there’s no single path into hypnosis – there are multiple doorways, and finding the right one for each individual is part of the therapeutic art.
+Having worked with countless clients who initially believed they “could not be hypnotized,” I have developed techniques that work effectively with different personality types and thinking styles.
+The key lies in understanding that there is no single path into hypnosis – there are multiple doorways, and finding the right one for each individual is part of the therapeutic art.

 Myth #5: